-In 1955, the number peaked at 558,000 patients or 0.03 percent of the population.
-If the same percentage of the population were institutionalized today, that would be 750,000 mentally ill people.
+In 1955, the number peaked at 559,000 patients or 0.3% of the population.
+If the same percentage of the population were institutionalized today, that would be 1,109,148 people.

 Between 1955 and 1994, roughly 487,000 mentally ill patients were discharged from state hospitals.
 That lowered the number to only 72,000 patients.
 States closed most of their hospitals.
 That permanently reduced the availability of long-term, in-patient care facilities.
 By 2010, there were 43,000 psychiatric beds available.
 This equated to about 14 beds per 100,000 people.

 Three societal and scientific changes occurred that caused deinstitutionalization.
 First, the development of psychiatric drugs treated many of the symptoms of mental illness.
 These included chlorpromazine and later clozapine.

 Third, federal funding such as Medicaid and Medicare went toward community mental health centers instead of mental hospitals.

 Congress passed the National Mental Health Act.
 It created the National Institute of Mental Health in 1949.
 The Institute researched ways to treat mental health in the community.

-Ken Kesey published One Flew Over the Cuckoo's Nest.
+Ken Kesey published "One Flew Over the Cuckoo's Nest."
 It was a fictional story about abuses in a mental hospital.
 The author dramatized his experiences as a nurse's aide in the psychiatric wing of a California veteran's hospital.
 The book helped turn public opinion against electroshock therapy and lobotomies.

 President John F. Kennedy signed the Community Mental Health Centers Construction Act.
 It provided federal funding to create community-based mental health facilities.
-They would provide prevention, early treatment and ongoing care.
-The goal was to build one per every 125,000 to 250,000 people.
-That many centers would allow patients to remain close to their families and be integrated into society.
-But it ignored statistics that showed 75 percent of those in hospitals had no families.
+They would provide prevention, early treatment, and ongoing care.
+The goal was to build between 1,500 and 2,5000 centers.
+That would allow patients to remain close to their families and be integrated into society.
+Many of those in hospitals had no families.

 President Lyndon B. Johnson signed the Social Security Amendments of 1965.
 It created Medicaid to fund health care for low-income families.
 It did not pay for care in mental hospitals.
 As a result, states transferred those patients into nursing homes and hospitals to receive federal funding.

 The film, “One Flew Over the Cuckoo's Nest,” hit theaters.
 Jack Nicholson's Oscar-winning portrayal of a mistreated patient further turned public opinion against mental hospitals.

 The Great Recession forced states to cut $4.35 billion in mental health spending in three years.

 Deinstitutionalization successfully gave more rights to the mentally challenged.
-Many of those in mental hospitals lived on the back wards for decades.
+Many of those in mental hospitals lived in the backwater for decades.
 They received varying levels of care.
 It also changed the culture of treatment from "send them away" to integrate them into society where possible.